 Instead of a comment based on looks, try commenting on someone’s makeup, hair, or even personality.

 - “You’re such a compassionate person.”

-It’s as easy as that and not a comment about shape or weight needed.
+It’s as easy as that and no comment about shape or weight is needed.

 >> Plus-sized mannequins are QUEENS!